a1exnd3r/coding-styleguide/README.md

 ## Core Philosophy
 - **Style is overrated.** code exists to support the mission — not vanity metrics, not trends.
 Success means the system performs correctly, safely, and predictably under all conditions.
 - **Notes over novels.** Comments are sparse and usually just reminders for my *future self*.
 - **Code is documentation.** If you can’t read it, that’s on you.
+But just to be sure, write what’s needed to satisfy the contract and the system’s life-cycle — especially in case a hand-off happens.
 - **Solo operator.** I don’t do mob programming.
 I barely know my fellow coders, and that’s fine.

 ---

 ## Techniques & Habits

-- **Leave Code Traps.** Dead snippets, half-written ideas, and cryptic notes stay in.
-  - They’re breadcrumbs, not bugs.
+- **Leave Code Traps.** During active development, dead snippets, half-written ideas, and cryptic notes stay in.
+They’re breadcrumbs, not bugs.

 - **Minimal Comments.** If I wrote a comment, it probably means:
   ```java